 Step 5: Watch for Your Application Results

 After you complete the previous four steps, the North Dakota Insurance Department will review your application and background check.
-It reviews applications in the order it receives them, and this process usually takes one to five business days from the date you submit your application.
+It reviews applications in the order it receives them, and this process may take up to three weeks from the date you submit your application.

 Once the North Dakota Insurance Department finishes reviewing your application, it’ll email you with its decision or ask you to provide more information.